victorkohler/pwf/docs/quickstart.rst

 ``request.headers``
     Returns the request headers as a dictionary.

+``request.cookies``
+    Returns any cookies parsed by the response object.

+``request.mimetype``
+    Returns the mimetype parsed from the request Content-Type.
+Options are returned in request.options.

+``request.options``
+    Returns any options parsed from the request Content-Type.

 ``request.query``
     Returns keys and values from a query string as a dictionary.

 ``request.data``
     Returns raw post data as a string or form data as a dictionary.

-``request.json_data``
+``request.json``
     Returns the request data as a dictionary.
-Requires the data to be valid json and the content-type to be application/json, if not it return None.
+Requires the data to be valid json and the mimetype to be application/json, if not it will return None.

 ``request.files``